RomeshAbeyawardena/MMT-Shop/Readme.md

-Another optimisation completed was to allow the client and server to share response objects to reduce effort when requirements change, such as paging may be required and we need to output a total number of rows and pages for a paging component to generate a pager on the MMT website.
+Another optimisation completed was to allow the client and server to share response objects to reduce effort when requirements change, such as paging may be required and we need to output a total number of rows and pages for a paging component to generate a pager on the MMT Shop website for example.

-A further enhancement would be to cache the categories using a form of distributed caching implementation, such as Redis cache, to reduce the resources used to constantly connect to the database each time for this data.
+A further enhancement would be to cache the categories using a form of distributed caching implementation, such as Redis cache, to reduce the resources used to constantly connect to the database each time, for this data.

 ---